factorhouse/helm-charts/charts/flex-ce/README.md

-# Run Flex Community Edition for Apache Kafka in Kubernetes
+# Run Flex Community Edition for Apache Flink in Kubernetes

 [Flex Community Edition](https://factorhouse.io/flex) is a free, developer focused toolkit for Apache Flink.